thunderclient/thunder-client-support/docs/subscription.md

 We are launching Subscription plans for businesses

-- The core extension will be free for personal/individual use
+- The core extension will be free for personal/individual business use
-- The subscription plan is required to use the `Extension software and Team share features` for commercial purposes.
+- The subscription plan is required to use the **Extension software and [Team features](https://github.com/rangav/thunder-client-support#git-sync)** suitable for business teams.
 - Businesses have time until `August 18th, 2023`, to make a decision.

 ## Why subscription plan is needed?